huangsam/ultimate-python/CONTRIBUTING.md

 ## Python modules

-Every Python modules is a lesson which helps developers build their own intuition for core Python.
+Every Python module is a lesson which helps developers build their own intuition for core Python.
 The modules tend to avoid physical I/O operations as they may be run in a constrained or restricted resource like a web browser.